OLC-Bioinformatics/redmine-docs/docs/analysis/cardrgi.md

 - The following options are currently supported:
     - `isolate` - used for resistome analysis of bacterial isolate sequence assemblies
     - `metagenome` - used for resistome analysis of metagenome fastq-files.
 (This option can also be used to 'force' the tool to complete resistome analysis of isolate fastq-files).
-Currently, the metagenome automator uses KMA for alignment of gene targets to the raw-read data.
-If you would like to try the other options (BWA or bowtie2), you can download the stand-alone tool from [CARD github](https://github.com/arpcard/rgi#rgi-usage-documentation).
+Currently, this metagenome redmine automator uses [KMA](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-018-2336-6) for alignment of gene targets to the raw-read data.
+If you would like to try the other options (BWA or bowtie2), you can download the stand-alone tool from the [CARD github](https://github.com/arpcard/rgi#rgi-usage-documentation).

 You must also include a list of SEQIDs one per line.